ExamDraft

 Privacy at ExamDraft

 ExamDraft is designed so your study materials are processed only for the features you actively start.
 In the default mode, AI requests go through ExamDraft's proxy; in BYOK mode, your browser talks directly to the provider you selected.
-This page explains what is stored locally, what is sent to external AI providers, and which parts of that flow you control yourself.
+If you consent to improvement, ExamDraft stores anonymized text and AI results regardless of which mode you use.
+This page explains exactly what is stored and which decisions you control.

 Summary